Unlike other cays, it is always above water no matter how high the tide.

 Michaelmas Cay is the SAFE and easy way to snorkel and dive.

 Similarly, the birds are not intimidated by people on their island, as chicks they see people every day and consider these harmless creatures to be a natural part of their environment.
-Likewise, the fish are accustomed to people swimming around, so much so you can approach most very close, usually within an arm’s length, before they move slightly away, just to keep that “comfortable” distance.
+Likewise, the fish are accustomed to people swimming around, so much so you can approach most very close.
+Usually within an arm’s length, before they move slightly away, just to keep that “comfortable” distance.

 It truly is the simplest destination to try snorkelling and diving by far.
 Being such a large cay, it protects the waters around it and combined with its gently sloping beach, provides a simple and familiar entry into the calm water.
 As you head out the water gradually becomes deeper, with the reef so near on the low tides you can actually walk to the first coral only a few metres from the water’s edge.
 The result is that you remain more relaxed not worrying so much about swimming and being calmer, you can enjoy the reef more.

-Take the glass bottom boat to the beach and start form here, it is just so easy.
+Take the glass bottom boat to the beach and start from here, it is just so easy.
 Standing in the waist deep water off the beach is the best place to adjust your mask and snorkel for trouble-free snorkelling.
 Snorkelling is so much easier when you are able to merely stand up to fix a problem and not have to keep swimming or treading water.